top of page

 Demyelinating Polyneuropathy

-An immune system disorder.
-Attacks the myelin sheath of peripheral nerves.
-In my opinion CIDP brings much uncertainty.
+The myelin sheath of peripheral nerves is damaged.
+In my opinion, CIDP brings much uncertainty.
 Saintly patience is required for nerve self-repair.
 If any repair does occur, it often will take years.
-There are many unique symptoms of CIDP damaged nerves.
+CIDP-damaged nerves exhibit a variety of unique symptoms.

 Following is one individual's perspective.